 The practice of sacred outlook will be the primary framework for the journey, a practice aimed at transforming the alienation and desecration we know all too well.
-Sacred outlook and the practice of Natural Meditation offers a path to remember and familiarize ourselves with the immediate sacredness inherent in our own mind, our relationships, and in the natural world.
-In this case, the sacred outlook of Natural Meditation is introduced through the Zen tradition brought by Deborah Eden Tull, and the Mahāmudrā tradition of Lama Karma.
+Sacred outlook and the practice of natural meditation offers a path to remember and familiarize ourselves with the immediate sacredness inherent in our own mind, our relationships, and in the natural world.
+In this case, the sacred outlook of natural meditation is introduced through the spirit of the Mahāmudrā tradition.

 In this light, the Earth Vase Pilgrimage is a journey to an ever-present goal, an exploration of the inseparability of origin, journey and destination, uncovering the innate purity within even the most grievous desecration.
 While remaining in this view, pilgrims will also walk the trail, discovering and creating sacred places along the journey.
 The path is complemented by a variety of methods and practices to transform and enliven one’s awareness, relationships, and environment.